Your ticket to better health!

 Why this matters:

-This program increases access to arts and culture, improves health equity and health outcomes.
+This program increases access to arts and culture, improves health equity and health outcomes, and promotes engaging with the arts for wellness.

 We’re engaging with health partners to produce events and programs that use the arts to address local health priorities and increase access to health services and information.
-Our events integrate into our mainstage production schedule and create culturally responsive public health messaging.
-Our arts in health programs focus on using the arts and creativity to address the city’s most pressing needs including mental health, social isolation, maternal health and aging.
+Our focus is on using the arts and creativity to address the state’s most pressing needs including mental health, social isolation, and maternal health.

 Why this matters: